Visual Search | Wizard | Browse

 Range and Habitat

-Worm-eating Warbler: Breeds from southeastern Iowa, Ohio, New York, and southern New England south to northeastern Texas, central Gulf Coast states, and eastern North Carolina.
-Spends winters in the tropics.
+Worm-eating Warbler: Breeds from southeastern Iowa, across the Ohio Valley, into the Mid-Atlantic states and southern New England, ranging into the southern states.
+Spends winters in the tropics from central Mexico, the Yucatan Peninsula, and the West Indies to areas south.
 Dry, wooded hillsides are the preferred habitat of this species.

 Breeding and Nesting